ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Related work

 \subsection{The evolution of large language models}

-Since \citet{2017Transformer} proposed Transformer, a lanugage model that relies on self-attention, language models have kept advancing at an unprecedented pace in recent years.
-The field has seen innovative ideas ranging from the original pretraining-finetuning paradigm \citep{2018GPT,2018BERT,2019RoBERTa} and larger-scale mixed-task training \citep{2019T5} to implicit \citep{radford2019language-gpt2} and explicit \citep{2021FLAN,2021T0} multitask learning and in-context learning \citep{brown2020language-gpt3}.
-Some works scaled language models to hundreds of billions of parameters \citep{2021Gopher,2022MT-NLG,2022PaLM}.
-Others trained them to follow natural \citep{2021NaturalInstructions}, supernatural \citep{2022supernatural}, and unnatural \citep{2022unnatural} language instructions.
-Others investigated their abilities in reasoning with chain-of-thought \citep{Wei2022CoT,Wang2022CoT,Kojima2022Cot}.
+Since \citet{2017Transformer} proposed Transformer, a machine translation model that relies on self-attention, language models have kept advancing at an unprecedented pace in recent years.
+The field has seen innovative ideas ranging from the pretraining-finetuning paradigm~\citep{2018GPT,2018BERT} and larger-scale mixed-task training~\citep{2019T5} to implicit~\citep{radford2019language-gpt2} and explicit~\citep{2021FLAN,2021T0} multitask learning and in-context learning~\citep{brown2020language-gpt3}.
+Some works scaled language models to hundreds of billions of parameters~\citep{2021Gopher,2022MT-NLG,2022PaLM}, while others reevaluated scaling laws~\citep{2020scaling,2022Chinchilla} and trained smaller models on larger amount of higher-quality data~\citep{2023PaLM2,2023Phi-1.5}.
+Some trained them to follow natural~\citep{2021NaturalInstructions}, supernatural~\citep{2022supernatural}, and unnatural~\citep{2022unnatural} instructions.
+Others investigated their abilities in reasoning with chain-of-thought~\citep{Wei2022CoT,Wang2022CoT,Kojima2022Cot}.